 Skip to main content

 All behavioral health clinicians have experienced it: the clock ticks one minute past appointment start time, then two, then ten.
 Finally, you call it.
 Your patient isn’t coming today, and you might as well move on to the next task.
-No shows are frustrating under any circumstances, but when your goal is to increase group therapy attendance, they can present bigger challenges.
+No-shows are frustrating under any circumstances, but when your goal is to increase group therapy attendance, they can present bigger challenges.

 If a patient misses individual therapy sessions, they are only hurting their own progress.
 If they miss group therapy, they are depriving other patients of their input in an environment specifically designed for interpersonal collaboration.
-Not only that, they hurt the group dynamics for those who do attend.
+Not only that, but they also hurt the group dynamics for those who do attend.
 Inconsistent attendance erodes group cohesion and reduces other patients’ confidence in the program.

-Develop a clear policy at your practice regarding no shows, late shows, and last-minute cancellations.
+Develop a clear policy at your practice regarding no-shows, late-shows, and last-minute cancellations.
 Explain this policy verbally and in writing before the first group therapy session.
 Post it in the waiting room and make it available on the patient portal.
 Review it at your first group session.

 Primary questions you’ll need to answer include:

-• Will no shows or last-minute cancellations still be charged for the appointment?
+• Will no-shows or last-minute cancellations still be charged for the appointment?

 • How far in advance should a patient cancel an appointment to avoid being charged?

-• Are there any exceptions to this policy (i.e. cancellations due to medical emergencies, bad weather, etc.)?
+• Are there any exceptions to this policy (i.e., cancellations due to medical emergencies, bad weather, etc.)?

 • Who should a patient contact to cancel an appointment?